Woodstock 50 Promoter Claims Former Funders Drained $17 Million From Festival

 Since Dentsu's cancellation announcement on April 29, the Woodstock 50 organizers have insisted that the festival will still happen.
 On the event's website, a message boldly proclaims: "Our intention holds firm.
 To deliver a world-class, once-in-a-lifetime festival to celebrate the 50th Anniversary of Woodstock."

 Tickets to the festival are still not yet available, and Lang and his partners still need to pull together tens of millions of dollars in outside investment.
-Billboard reported on April 29 that the Woodstock 50 organizers sought out $20 million from touring giants Live Nation and AEG, but both companies declined.
+Billboard reported on April 29 that the Woodstock 50 organizers sought $20 million from touring giants Live Nation and AEG, but both companies declined.